Instructional Methods and Strategies

 - Adobe Captivate

 Note: A best practice is to keep your videos UNDER 7-10 minutes.
 The point of using these tools is that you are not recreating a full hour-long lecture for preparatory material.
 They should be just one of the ways in which students can prepare for a face-to-face session, where the focus should be on active learning techniques to keep them engaged.
+See the selected resources below for more information.

 Polling for Understanding

-In COM we use a product called Poll Everywhere.
+At UICOM we use a product called Poll Everywhere.
 It is an audience response system that uses mobile devices, Twitter, and the web.
 Responses are displayed in real-time to promote discussion.
 Here is a document created for faculty to use it effectively.

 According to a 2016 survey on technology use by UI College of Medicine students, 70% of them indicated that they frequently use educational apps on their mobile devices.
 While we have not gone to a full mobile device implementation for students and faculty, many students already use these devices for educational purposes.
 As faculty are increasingly using these devices for teaching, we thought it might be helpful to list some resources you might consider implementing in your instructional sessions.